ESIPFed/SOI_harmonization/README.md

 The data harmonization repository for the ESIP [Soil Ontology and Informatics cluster](https://wiki.esipfed.org/Soil_Ontologies_and_Informatics).

+## Roadmap

+1) Describe current soil data products for a set of key measurement types (see Issues)
+2) Link measurement names to existing ontologies or extend those ontologies
+3) Develop a hierarchical understanding of the methodologies (new ontologies/knowedge maps?)
+4) Work up a work flow that combines proposed data descriptions and a generalized script to generate an integrated data product

+## Ways to contribute:

+1) Identify soil data products for evaluation via https://github.com/ESIPFed/SOI_harmonization/issues/2
+2) Describe how layer location (geolocation, depth, and sampling time) are described in the data product https://github.com/ESIPFed/SOI_harmonization/issues
+3) Attend SOI Cluster meetings

 ## Propsed data descriptors

 The purpose of these proposed data descriptors are to provide a sufficent description of datasets that will enable a general harmonizaiton script to merge datasets into a common database.